solventrix/Honeur-Setup/RunETLAIDA/README.md

-# How to execute the ETL for UHL
+# How to execute the ETL for AIDA

 ## Prerequisites
 1. Docker is installed